ethteck/splat/docs/Configuration.md

 ### ld_sort_segments_by_vram_class_dependency

 Ensures segments of vram classes with dependencies (`vram_symbol` / `follows_classes`) are written to the linker script AFTER the segments they depend on.
+This is intended to preserve vram class ordering for shifted builds (e.g., mods) and is not expected to produce a matching build.
+Disable this when a matching build is desired.

 ### ld_use_symbolic_vram_addresses